imfdlh/supermarket-gross-income-dashboard/README.md

 # Supermarket Gross Income Dashboard
-This dashboard contains analysis of gross income of supermarket sales in Myanmar.
+This dashboard contains the analysis of the gross income of supermarket sales in Myanmar also hypothesis testing between its branch's gross income.

 # Dashboard Link
 https://fadilah-batch001.herokuapp.com/